TJHeuvel/tjheuvel.net/_drafts/dot-product.md

 # What can you use it for?

+## Angles between unit vectors
+Most gamedevelopers are familiar with this most, use the dot product of two direction vectors and get out this magic value thats 1 when they point the same way, and -1 when they are opposite.
+That definition will work well for us 90% of the time, however it can help to broaden our view a bit.

+The value thats returned is the Cosine of the angle between the vectors.
+This means the angle in degrees would be calculated as: `degrees(acos(dot(a,b)))`.
+This is helpful, lets say you want to give your designers a slider that does use degrees.
+Rather than calculating the angle every time, you can simply calculate the cosine of the input once and compare that to the dot.

 ## Vector Length
 We know in our favourite engine we can do something like this to get the distance between two points: